knguyen0105/CarND-Vehicle-Detection/writeup_template.md

 ```
 In this function, calculate a heatmap from 5 consecutive frame and construct my boxes at threshold of 4.

 ---

 ### Discussion

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+I spent most time on
+- picking the parameter and selecting feature for the classifier.
+- get sub-sampling to work.

+I believe my pipleine is like to false at the later stage: filerting false positive.